ORF-4450/RobotLib/README.md

 ### NOTICE TO DEVELOPERS
 Read the documentation in build.gradle for the procedure to do development on this library and then generate a release on Github and Jitpack.

+This project originally set up under Eclipse.
+You can use VSCode with the following notes:
+  To compile, from the WPILib drop down command menu use "Run a Command in Gradle" and execute the following commands to build and deploy RobotLib locally: build -Dlocal=true
+  PublishToMavenLocal -Dlocal=true

+  Do not let VSCode update the project automatically on a new year.
+This may damage the highly customized build.gradle used by this project.
+New year updates need to done manually.
 ***************************************************************************************************************
 Version 4.6.0